 In "candidates" below, there are some issues we think would make good first-timers-only issues, but haven't finished formatting.
 They could make a good second-time contribution!

 We put a lot of work into our first-timer-only issues.
 But if we haven't been able to prepare any recently, here's a set of candidates we haven't yet had time to prepare, but which have most of the needed information.
 (Also: Learn how to help turn these into first-timers-only issues to help keep welcoming people in!

 After finishing a first-timers-only issue, you're uniquely suited to help others make their own first contribution.
 We'd love to help you welcome another new person into our community!
 Here are some ways to help:

 Create your own first-timers-only issue to welcome others into the project.

 Also consider other ways you can support even without coding!

-Below are the list of active contributors
+Below is the list of active contributors,

 This project was made possible by many contributors, including the following GitHub users:

 This is the section of all the repositories of PUBLIC LAB we've made especially for first-timers.
 We're here to help, so just click on it if one looks interesting.